svonharris/admin-dashboard/README.md

 ## Project Description

 Learn how to make beautiful and responsive admin dashboard in Reactjs.
-We will use React hooks, apexcharts, Motion, modern css and many more from scratch during the development of this admin panel.
+We will use React hooks, apexcharts, Motion, modern css and many more from scratch during the development of this admin panel with ZAINKEEPSCODE.

-- JS Map method
+- JS <code>Map</code> method
 - <code>UseState</code> Hook
 - Apex Charts
-- Motion (Framer Motion)
+- Motion (previously Framer Motion)
 - Modern CSS
 - Icon Scout
 - Material UI (MUI)
 - Emotion (css-in-js)
 - Google Fonts
-- <u>Tools</u>: Vite, TypeScript
+- Tools: Vite, TypeScript

 ## How to run